No Radial Excitations in Low Energy QCD. II. The Shrinking Radius of Hadrons: Abstract

 \end{quote}

 .3cm What can we say about the radius of an excited hadron?
 So far, we know only that it cannot be larger than the ground state radius.
 But does the radius stay the same or does it become smaller?

-To answer this question, we first turn to the Particle Listings in the PDG \cite{Eidelman:2004wy} for data.
-Disappointingly, the radii of only four hadrons ($\pi$, $K$, $p$, $\Sigma$) have been measured, and all four are in their ground state.
+To answer this question, we first turn to the Particle Listings in the PDG \cite{Beringer:1900zz} for data.
+The radii of only four hadrons ($\pi$, $K$, $p$, $\Sigma$) have been measured, and all four are in their ground state.
 Lattice QCD calculations bring in but one more data point \cite{negele}, also for a hadron in its ground state ($\Delta$).
 These radii are displayed in Table 1, along with masses and densities.
-Another ground state hadron, the $\rho$ meson, arguably has a size similar to that of the pion \cite{Nussinov:2008}, though its size has not been measured.
+Another ground state hadron, the $\rho$ meson, arguably has a size similar to that of the pion \cite{Nussinov:2008}, though its size has not been measured (see also "note added", below).

-On its face, the available data tells us nothing at all about radii of excited hadrons.
+At first glance, the available data seems to tell us only about the radii of hadrons in their ground state, and nothing at all about radii of excited hadrons.
 However, we do not stop here.

 Recall that there is a direct relation between the mass $m$ of a hadron and its orbital excitation quantum number $L$ given by the Regge trajectory equation \cite{Chew:1962eu,Wilczek:2004im}: \be m^2=a+\sigma L \, ,\ee where $m$ is the mass of the hadron, $a$ is an intercept that depends on the trajectory, and $\sigma$ is the slope.
 So an orbitally excited hadron ($L>0)$ is more massive than its corresponding ground state ($L=0)$.